fyrox-book/fyrox-book.github.io/src/fyrox/beginning/assets.md

 # Assets

-Pretty much every game depends on various assets such as 3D models, textures, sounds, etc. The engine has its own assets pipeline that is made to make your life easier.
+Pretty much every game depends on various assets, such as 3D models, textures, sounds, etc. Fyrox has its own assets pipeline made to make your life easier.

 ## Asset Types

-The engine offers a fixed set of assets that should cover all your needs:
+The engine offers a set of assets that should cover all of your needs:

-- [Models](../resources/model.md) - model is a set of objects, it can be a simple 3D model (like barrel, bush, weapon, etc.) or complex scene with lots of object and possibly other model instances.
-There are two main formats supported:
+- [Models](../resources/model.md) - are a set of objects.
+They can be a simple 3D model (barrels, bushes, weapons, etc.) or complex scenes with lots of object and possibly other model instances.
+Fyrox supports two main formats:
-FBX - could be used to import 3D models, RGS - a scene that is made in Fyroxed.
-RGS models are special, they can be used as _hierarchical prefabs_.
+FBX - which can be used to import 3D models, RGS - which are scenes made in Fyroxed.
+RGS models are special, as they can be used as _hierarchical prefabs_.
-- [Textures](../resources/texture.md) - texture is an image that is used to add graphical details to objects.
-The engine supports various texture formats such as PNG, JPG, BMP, etc. There is also support for compressed textures in DDS format.
+- [Textures](../resources/texture.md) - are images used to add graphical details to objects.
+The engine supports multiple texture formats, such as PNG, JPG, BMP, etc. Compressed textures in DDS format are also supported.
-- [Sound buffers](../resources/sound.md) - a data buffer for sound sources.
-The engine supports WAV and OGG formats.
+- [Sound buffers](../resources/sound.md) - are data buffers for sound sources.
+Fyrox supports WAV and OGG formats.
-- [Curves](../resources/curve.md) - parametric curve.
-It is used to create complex functions for numeric parameters.
+- [Curves](../resources/curve.md) - are parametric curves.
+They're used to create complex functions for numeric parameters.
-Curves can be made in `Curve Editor` (`Utils -> Curve Editor`)
+They can be made in the `Curve Editor` (`Utils -> Curve Editor`)

 ## Asset Management

-Asset management is performed from `Asset Browser` window in the editor, you can select an asset, preview it and edit its import options.
-Here's the asset browser with a texture selected:
+Asset management is performed from the `Asset Browser` window in the editor, you can select an asset, preview it, and edit its import options.
+Here's a screenshot of the asset browser with a texture selected:

 ![asset browser](assets.png)

-The most interesting part here is import options section under previewer, it allows to set asset-specific import options and apply it.
+The most interesting part here is the import options section under the previewer.
+It allows to set asset-specific import options and apply them.
 Every asset has its own set of import options.
-Check respective asset page from above section to learn what import options is for what.
+Check the respective asset page from the above section to learn what each import option is for.

 ## Asset Instantiation

-Some asset types can be instantiated in scene, for now you can create direct instance only from models.
-This is done by simple drag'n'drop - find a model you want to instantiate and drag it `Scene Preview`, hold left mouse button, drag the object and release the button when you're happy with what you see.
+Some asset types can be instantiated in scenes, for now, you can only create direct instances from models.
+This is done by simply dragging the model you want to instantiate and dropping it on the `Scene Preview`.
+While dragging it, you'll also see a preview of the model.

 ![preview](preview.gif)

-The amount of asset instances is not limited, it only depends on capabilities of your PC, each instance takes some memory (the engine tries to re-use data across instance as much as possible) and CPU resources.
+The maximum amount of asset instances is not limited by the engine, but it is by the memory and CPU resources of your PC.
+Note that the engine does try to re-use data across instances as much as possible.

-You can also instantiate assets dynamically from your code, here's an example for Model:
+You can also instantiate assets dynamically from your code.
+Here's an example of that for a Model:

 ```rust,no_run,edition2018
 # extern crate fyrox;